 Our Board of Directors is currently comprised of 12 members, all of whom serve for a term of one year or until a respective successor is elected and has been qualified.
-All nominees are currently Eaton directors who were elected by shareholders at the 2017 annual general meeting.
+All nominees are currently Eaton directors who were elected by shareholders at the 2018 annual general meeting, except Olivier Leonetti.
+Mr. Leonetti, if elected, will replace Charles E. Golden, who, upon having reached the mandatory retirement age, is retiring from the Board in April 2019.